-WFIA is the only state based grocery association and one of the oldest associations in Washington.
-The association advocates the interests of the independent grocery industry on state legislative and regulatory issues that could significantly impact the business operations of our food retailer and wholesaler member companies.
-Our strength is in our members and WFIA represents almost 500 unique and diverse members in every corner of the state.
+The association advocates the interests of the independent grocery and convenience store industries on state legislative and regulatory issues that could significantly impact the business operations of our retailer and wholesaler member companies.
+Our strength is in our members and WFIA represents unique and diverse members in every corner of the state.

-- Retail Theft: WFIA supports amending the definition of theft to include the act of concealment of the property with the intent to deprive another person of its use and benefit.
+Retail Theft: WFIA supports amending the definition of theft to include the act of concealment of the property with the intent to deprive another person of its use and benefit.
 This allows store personnel or law enforcement to stop a person inside the store who is concealing an item in store with the intent to remove the item from the store without paying.
 Currently, loss prevention personnel must wait until the person leaves the store which has led to violent interactions in addition to an inability to stop the loss.